Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 First of all, a few words on the etymology of moleskine.
 It's very simple: its downy appearance is reminiscent of the skin of a mole.
 “Mole skin” which becomes moleskine!
 No need to look any further sometimes?

-Moleskin is a fabric used for a very long time in work clothing thanks to its undeniable qualities:
+Moleskin is a fabric that has been used for a very long time in work clothing thanks to its undeniable qualities:

-- its fluffy appearance provides a little extra thermal insulation compared to a classic cotton canvas... and a very pleasant touch,
+- its fluffy appearance provides a little extra thermal insulation compared to a classic cotton canvas… and a very pleasant feel,

 - the density of its weave gives it good windproof power,

-- it is a fabric that is easy to maintain, a very practical aspect for manual trades,
+- It is a fabric that is easy to maintain, a very practical aspect for manual crafts,

-- unlike cotton canvases which can be very stiff, moleskin is a flexible and comfortable fabric,
+- Unlike cotton canvases which can be quite stiff, moleskin is a soft and comfortable fabric,

 - and above all, it was, at the time, a durable fabric, an obviously essential characteristic for work clothing!

-This very versatile and resistant fabric has therefore been used for many purposes: from work clothing in France (and for a variety of very different professions), to a test for the military uniform in Germany, including the British hunting clothing.
+This highly versatile and hard-wearing fabric has therefore been used for many purposes: from workwear in France (and for a variety of very different trades), to a test for military uniforms in Germany, to British hunting clothing.

 How does this fabric behave in the rain?

-I've already been asked this question before, so I'll answer it.
-It's not Ventile, it's not a fabric with a membrane or water-repellent treatment (so yes, it's a PFC free fabric :).
+I've been asked this question before, so I'll answer it.
+It's not Ventile, it's not a fabric with a membrane or water repellent treatment (so yes, it's a PFC free fabric :).

-So it is not rainproof, but its tight and fluffy weave still adds a little more water repellency than a cotton canvas for example.
+So it is not waterproof to rain, but its tight and fluffy weave still gives it a little more water repellency than a cotton canvas for example.

-And if this fabric gets really wet, there is a very complex process to dry it: leave it in the open air (just kidding).
+And if this fabric is really wet, there is a very complex process to dry it: leave it in the open air (I'm joking).

-But the development of this jacket was not easy, because the thickness of the fabric posed some problems for the appearance of the pockets.
-We therefore tried several closing systems, notably with buttons:
+But the development of this jacket was not easy, because the thickness of the fabric posed some problems for the visual of the pockets.
+We therefore tried several closure systems, in particular with buttons:

 The buttons of our prototype.

-But the thicknesses of fabric were complicated to manage, the volume of the pockets didn't look good, and above all it wasn't very practical to use.
+But the thickness of the fabrics was complicated to manage, the volumes of the pockets did not look good, and above all it was not very practical to use.

 5 pockets to manage your personal belongings